This package allows you to create, createMultiple, withdraw, cancel, topup, transfer, update a token stream.

 };

-// Note: For Solana, you can add isNative: true for wSOL streams
+// Note: You can add isNative: true for wSOL streams to the solanaInteractParams

 try {